VenkatArchitect/final/README.md

          mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri postgresql://DB_USER:DB_PASSWORD@DB_ENDPOINT:5432/POSTGRESQLNAME --default-artifact-root s3://MLFLOW_AWS_S3_BUCKET_NAME

-       * Start the AWS EC2 instance for running the experiments, which will be hereafterwards referred to as EXP_AWS_EC2

-       * Copy exp-requirements.txt and exp.py from your local copy to the AWS EC2 instance created (usually under "/home/ec2-user") or create those files under /home/ec2-user and copy the contents from local repository using copy-paste.

-       * run "pip3 install -r exp-requirements.txt" to install the dependencies.
-         Note: In the latest versions of Python, pip3 is just pip.
-Check what works in your AWS EC2 instance.
+       * Locate a machine that can run as your experiment server.
+We will call this machine as EXP_SERVER hereafterwards.

+         IMPORTANT NOTE: THE MACHINE SHOULD HAVE THE FOLLOWING VERSION DEPENDENCIES SATISFIED.

-         The versions of the dependencies are specified in the requirements.txt file itself, but repeating it once more here for clarity:
+         The versions of the dependencies are specified in the exp-requirements.txt file itself, but repeating it once more here for clarity:

          Dependency Versions: